Skip to main content

 Ionic Formulas

 Chemical formulas for ionic compounds are called ionic formulas.
-A proper ionic formula has a cation and an anion in it; an ionic compound is never formed between two cations only or two anions only.
+A proper ionic formula has a cation and an anion in it; an ionic compound is never formed between two cations or two anions only.
 The key to writing proper ionic formulas is simple: the total positive charge must balance the total negative charge.
-Because the charges on the ions are characteristic, sometimes we have to have more than one of a cation or an anion to balance the overall positive and negative charges.
+Because the charges on the ions are characteristic, sometimes we have to have more than one cation or an anion to balance the overall positive and negative charges.
 It is conventional to use the lowest ratio of ions that are needed to balance the charges.

 Figure \(\PageIndex{1}\): Image taken from: upload.wikimedia.org/wikiped...my_Bonding.JPG